Ada-Developers-Academy/core-unit-1/composition/problem-set-composition.md

 * title: Composition

 ##### !question
 Composition can be initiated by a single line of code.
-In this code snippet, which line is responsible for starting the relationship between `Bedroom` and `Area`?
+In this code snippet, which line is responsible for starting the relationship between `Room` and `Area`?

 ```python
 1   class Room: